amber0309/ANM-MM/README.md

 Hu, Shoubo, Zhitang Chen, Vahid Partovi Nia, Laiwan Chan, and Yanhui Geng.
 *Advances in Neural Information Processing Systems.* (**NeurIPS**) 2018.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites
+## Prerequisites
-- NumPy
+- numpy
-- SciPy
+- scipy
-- scikit-learn
+- sklearn

 We test the code using **Anaconda 4.3.30 64-bit for python 2.7** on Windows 10.
 Any later version should still work perfectly.
-The download page of Anaconda is [here](https://www.anaconda.com/download/).

 ## Running the tests

-After installing all required packages, you can run *test.py* to see whether **ANM-MM** could work normally.
+After installing all required packages, you can run *test.py* to see whether **ANM-MM()** could work normally.

 The test code does the following:
-1. it generate 100 observations from two exponential functions.
-(Data is organized in an 100-by-2 *numpy array*.
-The first column is the cause $X$ and the second is the effect $Y$.)
+1. it generates 100 observations (a (100, 2) *numpy array*) from two exponential functions.
+The first column is the cause $X$ and the second is the effect $Y$.
-2. ANM-MM is applied on the generated data to first conduct clustering and then infer the causal direction.
+2. ANM-MM() is applied on the generated data to first conduct clustering and then infer the causal direction.

 ## Apply **ANM-MM** on your data